step-security/harden-runner/README.md

 - The Harden-Runner agent monitors each job run on the VM, both ephemeral and persistent runners are supported; you do NOT need to add the Harden-Runner GitHub Action to each job for `audit` mode.
 You do need to add the Harden-Runner GitHub Action for `block` mode.
 - You can access security insights and runtime detections under the `Runtime Security` tab in your dashboard.

-## Support for Self-Hosted runners and Private Repositories
+## Support for Self-Hosted Runners and Private Repositories

-Runtime Security for Self-Hosted runners and Private repositories are supported with a commercial license.
+Runtime security for self-hosted runners and private repositories are supported with a commercial license.
 Check out the [documentation](https://docs.stepsecurity.io/stepsecurity-platform/billing) for more details.

 Install the [StepSecurity Actions Security GitHub App](https://github.com/apps/stepsecurity-actions-security) to use Harden-Runner GitHub Action for `Private` repositories.